TrovePI/trove/content/docs/trove-docs/introduction.md

 - If you want to find out how to use Trove in conjunction with bpt, head on to the next page.
 [Using Trove →](../../docs/trove-docs/using-trove/)
 - If you have a package you want published to Trove and make it available to the world learn the GitHub workflow for publishing a package.
 [Publish Your Packages →](../../trove-docs/publishing-packages/)
 - If you have found an error in the documentation or in Trove contributions a gladly accepted.
 Read the contributing guidelines for helping to improve Trove.
 [Contribute to Trove →](../../contributing/how-to-contribute/)
+- If you have any questions regarding Trove don't hesitate to ask on the Trove's GitHub discussion page.
+[Ask for help →](https://github.com/TrovePI/trove/discussions)